ricardocajo/error-monitor-ros-gazebo/README.md

 ```

 ### Local
-You will need to adjust versions of the below software depending on your operating system
+There is a need to adjust versions of the below software depending on your operating system.
-Some Robots only have support up until some version of the below software
+Some Robots only have support up until some version of the below software.

 #### ROS
-To install ROS follow the link [ros_install](http://wiki.ros.org/ROS/Installation) and have in mind your operating system
+To install ROS, follow the link [ros_install](http://wiki.ros.org/ROS/Installation) and have in mind your operating system

-To create a ROS workspace on your computer to be able to run ROS projects follow the link [ros_workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)
+To create a ROS workspace on your computer to be able to run ROS projects, follow the link [ros_workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace)

 #### Gazebo
-To install Gazebo in Ubuntu through the command line follow the link [gazebo_install](http://gazebosim.org/tutorials?tut=install_ubuntu).
-For any other method of installation follow the documentation on the official site [Gazebo](http://gazebosim.org/)
+To install Gazebo in Ubuntu through the command line, follow the link [gazebo_install](http://gazebosim.org/tutorials?tut=install_ubuntu).
+For any other method of installation, follow the documentation on the official site [Gazebo](http://gazebosim.org/)

 ## Assessment